jnbt/NeoCollections/README.md

-# NeoCollection: A class library for AOT-safe collection for `Unity3D`
+# NeoCollections: A class library for AOT-safe collection for `Unity3D`

-NeoCollection is a simple class library which allows AOT-safe iterations in [Unity3D](http://unity3d.com).
+NeoCollections is a simple class library which allows AOT-safe iterations in [Unity3D](http://unity3d.com).
 This may sound strange as
 [Mono](http://www.mono-project.com) / `C#` supports standard collection classes and the famous `foreach` loop, but these feature sometime break on iOS.
 (Further information about this can be found [here](http://forum.unity3d.com/threads/system-string-doesnt-implement-interface-system-collections-ienumerator-crash.168019/) and [here](http://www.makegamessa.com/discussion/1493/its-official-foreach-is-bad-in-unity/p1)).